TRIO Credit Card from Fifth Third Bank Review – WalletHub Editors

 As a result, you should only plan to use the TRIO Card from Fifth Third Bank for $500 in bonus-category purchases per month.
 So it’s actually a better complementary card than an everyday workhorse.
 Fortunately, TRIO is well suited to such a specialized role.
 There’s no annual fee, which means you won’t need to spend a certain amount to get your money’s worth.
 Plus, you can qualify for the card’s $100 initial bonus, which requires you to spend $1,000 within 90 days of account opening.

-Finally, it’s worth noting that while the TRIO Card does offer a 0% APR on balance transfers for the first 12 billing cycles your account is open, it also has a balance transfer fee of 4% (min. $5).
+Finally, it’s worth noting that while the TRIO Card does offer a 0% for 12 months on balance transfers, it also has a balance transfer fee of 4% (min $5).
 So make sure to use a credit card calculator to see if the card is a good fit for you.

 Below, you can learn more about the TRIO Credit Card.

 - $100 Initial Bonus: If you charge at least $1,000 to your TRIO Credit Card from Fifth Third within 90 days of opening an account, you’ll receive 10,000 bonus points, redeemable for a $100 statement credit.
 In other words, you’ll earn the equivalent of 10% cash back on your first $1,000 in TRIO Card purchases, if you time things right.
-That’s a pretty good return, even if it is only average for an initial bonus.
+The average for an initial bonus is $207.

 - Limited Availability: The TRIO Card is only available to people who live in these 10 states: Georgia, Florida, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, Tennessee and West Virginia.